-Do you require a property manager in Clarendon?
+Do you need a property management company in Clarendon?

-Nesbitt Realty's Guide to Real Estate is a helpful resource for anyone who hopes to learn more about Clarendon and surrounding communities.
-The Guide to Real Estate compiles facts regarding what has sold and what is currently listed, and many surprising facts that you might not be aware of.
-Also, our Guide has quite a few of the assets of living in Clarendon.
-Of course, most of this is helpful for purchasers and sellers, but property owners and tenants will likely also find this information to be somewhat sobering.
+Nesbitt Realty's Guide to Real Estate is a free tool for anyone who hopes to learn more about Clarendon and neighboring communities.
+The Guide to Real Estate compiles facts regarding what has sold and what is currently listed, as well as a few compelling facts that you might not be aware of.
+And, our Guide spotlights many of the aspects of life in Clarendon.
+Definitely, most of this is interesting for buyers and sellers, but property owners and tenants will likely also find these resources to be very useful.

-- Before you rent out your property in Clarendon
+- Before you move a tenant into your rental in Clarendon

 - Collections and evictions